 Each tribe at hornbill has their own dedicated traditional Morung, where they perform traditional dance and even sell local food.
 Don’t feel shy about trespassing anywhere or clicking pictures as they dress up (though with all the respect!)

-The most popular among all tribes remain the Konyaks — better known as the headhunters.
+The most popular among all tribes remains the Konyaks — better known as the headhunters.
 Until as recently as 1969 the Konyak tribe had a reputation of being fierce warriors who often attacked nearby villages of other tribes and took great pride in taking the heads of opposing warriors as trophies to hang in the Morung.
 With each head a Konyak will take, his wife will carve a tattoo on his body.
 The more the tattoos, the better the reputation

 A proud Konyak standing tall, enjoying the traditional games at the Hornbill

-A tourist busy clicking Hornbill Festival photos as a group of tribesmen pose together
+A tourist is busy clicking Hornbill Festival photos as a group of tribesmen pose together

 Yimchunger tribe is another major Naga tribe that dwells inside the Tuensang district in Nagaland and around the areas of Burma